 The least I can say is: I'm impressed.
-Most of the nicities that ohmyzsh brings simply work out of the box: better history, better completion, syntax coloring… Since Fish don't use the standard shell syntax, I had to port some of my functions to get a usable shell.
+Most of the niceties that ohmyzsh brings simply work out of the box: better history, better completion, syntax coloring… Since Fish don't use the standard shell syntax, I had to port some of my functions to get a usable shell.
 I must admit the changes made by Fish, although a bit hard to get used to after so many years, are really nice and make syntax clearer.
 And you can document them!

 To conclude, I'm impressed and very satisfied with my migration.
 It went smoothly and most tools (like starship or git) are compatible with it.
-I still have to read the doc from time to time and unlearn years of bashim.
+I still have to read the doc from time to time and unlearn years of bashism.
 Since Fish is not widespread (yet?), I still use Bash more the scripts that must be shared with other people.